FablabTorino/tinyMatrix/README.md

 | 5X7 red matrix    | 1 | 160-1555-5-ND	| LTP-757KR |

+#Credits

-The project was inspired By [TigerUp] (https://sites.google.com/site/tinymatrix/) and customized by Franco Magni and Federico Vanzati in 2012, at Fablab Torino.
+The project was inspired By [TigerUp] (https://sites.google.com/site/tinymatrix/) and customized by Franco Magni and Federico Vanzati in 2012, at Fablab Torino, further developed by Stefano Paradiso, Tommaso Laterza and Lorenzo romagnoli in 2015.